amplience/amplience-hybris-extension/README.md

 ### Building a distribution for 3rd parties

-To build a distribution of the Amplience DM Hybris extensions run:
+To build a distribution of the Amplience Extension for SAP Hybris Commerce, run:

 ```bash
 ./dist.sh